Pool Rules 2023

 - Swimming is not permitted in the diving well except to leave from diving or sliding directly to the ladders or 5 ft.
 Depth zone.

 - Excessive bouncing on diving boards is prohibited- only one bounce is permitted.

 - No retrieving of objects from the bottom of the diving area.

 - Divers are not to congregate on the diving board.
 Only one diver at a time is allowed on the diving stand.
 Six-foot social distancing should be maintained when waiting to use the diving boards.

 - Each diver must wait until the previous diver has surfaced and cleared the diving area before attempting to use the diving board.

-- Diving from the sides of the diving boards or from the diving stand is prohibited.
+- Diving from the sides of the diving boards or from the diving stand is dangerous and is strictly prohibited.
 Diving is allowed in designated areas only.